Machine Learning. The Science of Selection under Uncertainty: Adversarial Multiarmed Bandits

 \subsection{Lower Bound}

 The lower bound is based on construction of $K+1$ games.
-In the 0-th game all losses are Bernoulli with bias 1/2.
-In the $i$-th game for $i \in \lrc{1,\dots,K}$ all losses are Bernoulli with bias 1/2 except the losses of the $i$-th arm, which are Bernoulli with bias $1/2-\varepsilon$ for $\varepsilon = \sqrt{cK/T}$, where $c$ is a properly selected constant.
-With $T/K$ pulls it is impossible to distinguish between Bernoulli random variable with bias 1/2 and Bernoulli random variable with bias $1/2-\sqrt{K/T}$, because they induce indistinguishable distributions over sequences of length $T/K$.
+In the 0-th game all the losses are sampled from Bernoulli distribution with bias 1/2.
+In the $i$-th game for $i \in \lrc{1,\dots,K}$ all the losses are Bernoulli with bias 1/2 except the losses of the $i$-th arm, which are Bernoulli with bias $1/2-\varepsilon$ for $\varepsilon = \sqrt{cK/T}$, where $c$ is a properly selected constant.
+With $T/K$ pulls it is impossible to distinguish between Bernoulli distribution with bias 1/2 and Bernoulli distribution with bias $1/2-\sqrt{K/T}$, because they induce indistinguishable distributions over sequences of length $T/K$.
 As a result, within $T$ pulls the player cannot distinguish between the 0-th game and the $i$-th games.
-Therefore, if the adversary picks an $i$-th game at random the player's regret will on average (with respect to the adversary's and the players choices) be at least $\Omega\lr{\varepsilon T} = \Omega\lr{\sqrt{KT}}$.
-For the details of the proof see \citet{CBL06,BCB12}.
+Therefore, if the adversary picks an $i$-th game at random, the player's regret will on average (with respect to the adversary's and the players choices) be at least $\Omega\lr{\varepsilon T} = \Omega\lr{\sqrt{KT}}$.
+For the details of the proof see \citet{CBL06} or \citet{BCB12}.

-It is possible to close the $\sqrt{\ln K}$ gap between the upper and the lower bound by modifying the algorithm and improving the upper bound.
-See \citet{BCB12} for details.
+\paragraph{} Note that there is a gap of $\sqrt{\ln K}$ factor between the lower bound and the upper bound for the EXP3 algorithm.
+There exists a different algorithm, Tsallis-INF, which closes this gap and achieves $O(\sqrt{KT})$ regret upper bound.
+The algorithm was proposed by \citet{AB09,AB10} and refined by \citet{ZS21}.